 In what ways does this position support College, University, or System initiatives and/or priorities?

-This position directly supports three Initiatives of the College Roadmap to Excellence: #1 - Excellence in under- graduate advising and program quality through the hire of faculty to meet IFT certification #2 - Growing our research enterprise in the service of science and Maine by building a robust, externally-funded research program in food engineering #3 - Enhancing quality and impact of our graduate education programs through scientific discovery and innovation in the field of food science while benefitting Maine food producers.
+This position directly supports three Initiatives of the College Roadmap to Excellence: #1.
+Excellence in under- graduate advising and program quality through the hire of faculty to meet IFT certification; #2.
+Growing our research enterprise in the service of science and Maine by building a robust, externally-funded research program in food engineering; #3.
+Enhancing quality and impact of our graduate education programs through scientific discovery and innovation in the field of food science while benefitting Maine food producers.

 The position supports the University’s strategic values and vision statements by supporting learners in experiential learning and innovation in food and nutrition (Goals 1.1 and 1.2), supports key infrastructure such as the Matthew Highlands Pilot plant for food innovation (Goal 2); and through using the hire to support diversity, equity and inclusion (Goal 3).

-This position directly supports all three of the UMaine System R & D Goals for FY 20 -24. #1 - Make Maine the best state in the nation to live, work, and learn by 2030 - by improving food processing for Maine consumers and Maine food producers #2 - Establish an innovation-driven Maine economy for the 21st century - by advances in food processing to support the Maine food industry. #3 - Prepare the knowledge-and-innovation workforce for Maine - by training qualified graduates and undergraduates to enter the Maine food and bioprocessing industry workforce.
+This position directly supports all three of the UMaine System R & D Goals for FY 20 -24: #1.
+Make Maine the best state in the nation to live, work, and learn by 2030, by improving food processing for Maine consumers and Maine food producers; #2.
+Establish an innovation-driven Maine economy for the 21st century by advances in food processing to support the Maine food industry; #3.
+Prepare the knowledge-and-innovation workforce for Maine by training qualified graduates and undergraduates to enter the Maine food and bioprocessing industry workforce.

 Can this position meet any partner accomodation needs (describe)?